The DPU, through its Pipeline Safety Division, investigates all pipeline incidents that involve any of the following:

 - any other event that is significant in the judgment of the pipeline operator.

-Below are the investigation reports for incidents that occurred between 2001 and the present.
-No such incidents have occurred in Massachusetts since 2014.
+On this page are the investigation reports for incidents that occurred between 2001 and the present.
 For more information on what qualifies as an incident pursuant to the federal pipeline safety code, see 49 C.F.R. section 191.3.